blazium-engine/blazium-docs/tutorials/3d/lights_and_shadows.rst

 16-bits versus 32-bit
 ~~~~~~~~~~~~~~~~~~~~~

-By default, Godot uses 16-bit depth textures for shadow map rendering.
+By default, Blazium uses 16-bit depth textures for shadow map rendering.
 This is
 recommended in most cases as it performs better without a noticeable difference
 in quality.